-The catalytic heater (or NSCR) at Nitric Acid Plant #1 is authorized to combust commercial grade natural gas and ammonia plant synthesis gas.
+The catalytic burner (or NSCR) at Nitric Acid Plant #1 is authorized to combust ammonia plant synthesis gas only.
 The composition of the ammonia plant synthesis gas consists of nitrogen (80.1 wt.%), hydrogen (17.3 wt.%), argon (1.3 wt.%), methane (0.9 wt.%), and water (0.4 wt.%).
-The composition of the ammonia plant synthesis gas indicates that it is a cleaner burning fuel when compared to natural gas.
-Therefore, the maximum emissions from this unit are calculated assuming 8,760 hour per year of operation using natural gas fuel.
+The composition of the ammonia plant synthesis gas indicates that it is a cleaner burning fuel when compared to natural gas and will generate negligible emissions.